zd3nik/SubSim/protocol.md

 No form of character escaping is supported in the messaging protocol.
 So message `fields` may not contain pipe `|` or new-line `\n` characters.

 The maximum length (including the new-line) of a single message is 4095 bytes.
-Messages that exceed this length will cause errors (sorry hackers, it will not cause a buffer overflow).
+Messages that exceed this length are invalid (sorry hackers, it will not cause a buffer overflow).

 -------------------------------------------------------------------------------